mwalmsley/zoobot-euclid/README.md

 gitlab credentials are the same as cas.cosmos.
 You can also use an [API token](https://euclid.roe.ac.uk/issues/20384) if needed.

+    doocker build -tag zoobot-euclid .

+Run in interactive mode with zoobot-euclid attached as a bindmount (-v) so it has the latest code and data available

+    docker run --name dev -it --rm --privileged -v /Users/walml/repos/zoobot-euclid:/home/user/zoobot-euclid zoobot-euclid

+For production use, would add directly into the Dockerfile.
+But data is large.

+Inside the container:

+    pip install --user -e zoobot-euclid
+    python zoobot-euclid/euclid_morphology/inference.py

 ### Do Not Use Conda

 EDEN is not available on Conda (except perhaps locally at ESA?).
 Only an old version is available: